“If I told you, you wouldn’t believe me.”

 - Manit’s runs around Thailand reminds Ong Bak with Tony Jaa

-- Scene with Manit tied to a grid reminds No Retreat, No Surrender 3 with Keith Vitali
+- The scene with Manit tied to a grid reminds No Retreat, No Surrender 3 with Keith Vitali

-- Evevator fight scene reminds Merantau with raid-2-movie-review/">Iko Uwais
+- Elevator fight scene reminds Merantau with Iko Uwais

 - Subway fight reminds Ninja with Scott Adkins